 Before the act, of the park's approximate 265,770 acres, only 2,917 acres had been officially designated by Congress as Wilderness.
 The Omnibus Public Lands Management Act of 2009 was the culmination of efforts begun in 1974 by wilderness advocates.

-But what does this mean?
-In 1964, the Congress of the United States passed a law known as the Wilderness Act, which created a National Wilderness Preservation System to provide an "enduring resource of wilderness" for future generations.
+What does wilderness mean?
+In 1964, the United States Congress passed a law known as the Wilderness Act, which created a National Wilderness Preservation System to provide an "enduring resource of wilderness" for future generations.
 President Lyndon Johnson signed the Wilderness Act into law on September 3, 1964.

 Rocky Mountain National Park's Wilderness Vision

 The park's wilderness areas offer outstanding opportunities for solitude and recreation.
-Most park trails are located in wilderness giving visitors the opportunity to explore and enjoy this unique resource.
+Most park trails are located in wilderness giving visitors the chance to explore and enjoy this unique resource.
 Extra care should be taken when exploring Rocky Mountain National Park's wilderness.
-Visitors who wish to experience these areas should prepare their trips well in advance and should practice the principles of Leave No Trace so that the park's wilderness is protected for future generations of adventurers.
+Visitors who wish to experience these areas should prepare their trips well in advance and should practice Leave No Trace principles so that the park's wilderness is protected for future generations of adventurers.